GluuFederation/docs-oxd-prod/3.1.2/sources/index.md

 oxd offers long-term operational and security benefits for developers and organizations:

-- oxd centralizes and standardizes OAuth 2.0 across applications.
+- oxd centralizes and standardizes OAuth 2.0 across web applications.
 - When new OAuth 2.0 vulnerabilities are discovered or features are available, simply update oxd--applications **never** have to be changed or regression tested.
 - oxd is written, maintained and supported by OAuth 2.0 security experts.